Tax on Buy to Let properties

 Do you pay Stamp Duty Land Tax on a Buy to Let property?

-Anyone buying a second property that isn’t their main residence will be charged these new rates.
+Anyone buying a second property that isn’t their main residence will be charged specific rates that apply to second properties.
 This will include holiday lets and buying a property for children if the parents leave their name on the title deeds.

 Do you pay Capital Gains Tax on Buy to Let property?